 The Galileo E1 signal is transmitted on the centre frequency of 1 575.42 MHz.

 It comprises three components which can be used as standalone or in combination with other signals depending on the performance demanded by the application.
-The components are primarily provided for the Open Service (OS), the “Safety-of-Life” (SoL) and the Public Regulated Service (PRS), which all include a navigation message.
-The Galileo E1 carrier is modulated with a MBOC modulation (consisting of the E1-B data component and the E1-C dataless component) for the OS and SoL service, and a cosine BOC (15, 2.5) modulation (consisting of the E1-A component) for the PRS.
-The E1-B data stream also contains integrity messages.
+The components are primarily provided for the Open Service (OS) and the Public Regulated Service (PRS), including navigation messages.
+The Galileo E1 carrier is modulated with a MBOC modulation (consisting of the E1-B data component and the E1-C dataless component) for the OS service, and a cosine BOC (15, 2.5) modulation (consisting of the E1-A component) for the PRS.
+The E1-B data stream can be populated with additional messages to offer enhanced navigation and timing functionality.

-The BOC modulation is a measure to form the spectral shape (power spectral density distribution over frequency) of a transmitted signal.
+A BOC modulation is used to form the required spectral shape (power spectral density distribution over frequency) for the transmitted signal.
 BOC type signals are expressed in the form BOC(fsub,fchip) where frequencies are indicated as multiples of the GPS C/A code chip rate of 1.023 Mchip/s.

 The power spectral density of the Galileo PRS signal is given by: